72nd Field Artillery Brigade (United States): Shoulder Sleeve Insignia

-Distinctive Unit Insignia
+Distinctive unit insignia

 Description/Blazon: A gold color metal and enamel device 1 3/16 inches (3.02 cm) in width overall consisting of two gold ramrods in saltire between three black gunstones and red flames in front of a vertical gold cannon barrel, all above a gold scroll bearing the inscription "ON TIME ON TARGET" in black letters.

 Symbolism: Scarlet is the color used for Field Artillery.
 The cannon and ramrods symbolize the basic mission of Field Artillery.
 The three gunstones and flames allude to the organization's three battle honors earned during World War I and World War II in Lorraine, Rhineland and Central Europe.

 Background: The distinctive unit insignia was originally approved for the 72d Artillery Group on 16 August 1968.
 It was redesignated for the 72d Field Artillery Group on 7 April 1972.
 The insignia was redesignated effective 16 September 1980 for the 72d Field Artillery Brigade.